sdhacker/sdhacker/README.md

 - 👋 Hi, I’m Shubham
 - 👀 I’m interested in Tech
 - 🌱 I’m currently learning Web 3.0
-- 💞️ I’m looking to collaborate on Crypto ,Dapp
+- 💞️ I’m looking to collaborate on Web3 projects ,Dapp ,DAOs
 - 📫 How to reach me

 <!---